Sairyss/domain-driven-hexagon/README.md

 ### Load Testing

 For projects with a bigger user base you might want to implement some kind of [load testing](https://en.wikipedia.org/wiki/Load_testing) to see how program behaves with a lot of concurrent users.

+Load testing is a great way to minimize performance risks, because it ensures an API can handle an expected load.
+By simulating traffic to an API in development, businesses can identify bottlenecks before they reach production environments.
+These bottlenecks can be difficult to find in development environments in the absence of a production load.

+Automatic load testing tools can simulate that load by making a lot of concurrent requests to an API and measure response times and error rates.

+Example tools:

-[Artillery](https://www.npmjs.com/package/artillery) is a nice tool for that based on NodeJS.
-Though, there are plenty of other tools to choose from.
+- [Artillery](https://www.npmjs.com/package/artillery) is a load testing tool for based on NodeJS.

 Read more: